JuanVDW/PCNSE/README.md

 ## Comment
 For PCNSA exam only these topics are relevant:
-* Next-Generation Security Platform and Architecture
+* Platform and Architecture
 * Initial Configuration
 * Interface Configuration
-* Security and NAT Policies
+* Security and NAT Policies Configuration
 * App-ID
 * Content-ID
 * User-ID